 Polymerase chain reaction (PCR) can be used to detect mycobacterial DNA in any biological samples and intrinsically has the advantage of being much quicker than the conventional culture methods of diagnosis.
-However, sensitivity of PCR is likely lower compared to pure culture when applied to biopsy or faecal samples (Lecu et al. 2013).
+Lecu et al 2013 suggests that the sensitivity of PCR is likely lower compared to pure culture when applied to biopsy or faecal samples, however other sources do not recognise this as a limitation (Simmons & Gibson 2012; Bushmitz et al 2008).